FarhanAlam-Official/Banking-Management-System/README.md

 # Banking Management System

-This **Banking Management System** is a comprehensive project developed in **C** as part of my 2nd-semester final project.
+This **Banking Management System** is a comprehensive project developed in **C**.
 It aims to simulate real-world banking operations, providing a wide range of essential banking features such as user authentication, account management, and secure transactions.
 The system incorporates a demo **One-Time Password (OTP)** feature for added security, simulating a real-life banking environment.

 ## Table of Contents